The Port Board of Directors Approves Plan to Acquire and Improve Property that Creates Path Forward for Kao, Inc. USA Expansion in Camp Washington

-Manuel Chavez III, board president, said the KAO USA/Powell Valves deal represents a significant “win” for The Port’s industrial strategy for Hamilton County that brings underutilized properties back to their highest ability for job creation.
+Manuel Chavez III, board president, said the Kao/Powell Valves deal represents a significant “win” for The Port’s industrial strategy for Hamilton County that brings underutilized properties back to their highest ability for job creation.
 “Under Melissa Johnson’s leadership, The Port has ably demonstrated the value of a proactive land development strategy to attract and retain manufacturing jobs in this region.
 Melissa’s guidance and expertise leads us to today’s exciting announcement that underscores the diligence of a broader economic development partnership at play focused on the region’s strong manufacturing sector.”

-Johnson, promoted to executive vice president in 2019, gave a presentation to The Port Board outlining the numerous negotiations and partnerships that have been required to move the KAO/Powell Valves developments forward, which included assistance from JobsOhio, the City of Cincinnati and Hamilton County.
+Johnson, promoted to executive vice president in 2019, gave a presentation to The Port Board outlining the numerous negotiations and partnerships that have been required to move the Kao/Powell Valves developments forward, which included assistance from JobsOhio, the City of Cincinnati and Hamilton County.
 She said Powell Valves’ willingness to relocate made the plan possible, and credited Powell Valves President and CEO Randy Cowart for his continued efforts to advance regional growth.
-Johnson said The Port will manage the property redevelopment project, including demolition and remediation, for KAO USA.
+Johnson said The Port will manage the property redevelopment project, including demolition and remediation, for Kao.
 She called the company a committed corporate partner to the Cincinnati region and to the Camp Washington neighborhood.

 Jeff Aluotto, Hamilton County Administrator, said today’s announcement is a reason to celebrate the collaborative effort that has helped bring it about.